System Design Space

 Running chaos without SLOs or measurable steady-state signals.

-Starting immediately with a broad blast radius in production.
+Starting with a broad blast radius in production.

-Treating instance termination as a full resilience strategy.
+Treating one instance failure as a complete resilience strategy.

-Running one-off chaos demos without process or architecture follow-through.
+Running a one-off demo without process or architecture follow-through.

 Recommendations

-Build an experiment catalog: network, dependency, resource exhaustion, control-plane failures.
+Maintain an experiment catalog: network partitions, dependency outages, resource exhaustion, and control-plane risks.

-Tie every experiment to a concrete user journey and SLI/SLO.
+Tie every experiment to a critical user path and concrete SLI/SLO targets.

-Automate recovery checks: rollback, failover, and degradation mode.
+Automate recovery checks: rollback, failover, and controlled degradation.

-Use Gremlin, Litmus, and Chaos Monkey as tools, not as substitutes for engineering discipline.
+Use Gremlin, Litmus, and Chaos Monkey as tools, not substitutes for engineering discipline.

 References